boxing/boxrec/README.md

 This project allows you to query information from [BoxRec](http://boxrec.com) and return it in JSON format.
 The purpose of this project is to act as an unofficial API for BoxRec.
 This project is not affiliated with BoxRec.

-## :warning: Notice before using this package :warning:

-BoxRec has put in some work that will throw captchas if making too many quick requests and IP block you if you trip their firewall.
-For the sole purpose of blocking packages like this, which is understandable.
-But at the cost of making it a worse UX for actual people.
-If you use this project you put yourself at risk of being IP banned by BoxRec for some time, not by user but by IP.
-This is automatic from their firewall and not something they do manually.
-There are ways to get by this but nothing to discuss about at this time.
-Use this package for learning purposes at this time.

-## :warning: Maintenance :warning:
+> [!WARNING]

-A few years ago a lot of time was spent on this project, but not so much at the time of this update.
+> A few years ago a lot of time was spent on this project, but not so much these days.
 With the changes that go into BoxRec, it is always a game of cat and mouse when it comes to keeping things working.
 Do not expect this package to continuously work.
+>
+> The current status of this project is that it is **_not working_**, or working very poorly.
+An attempt was made to use Puppeteer in headless mode
+> to bypass captchas but it's not working well.
+[Read more here](https://github.com/boxing/boxrec/issues/299#issuecomment-1311691724).
+> Any help devising a solution to unblock this project would be appreciated.
+The landscape has changed since
+> last attempted (2022) so maybe a solution is easier is readily available.

+> [!NOTE]
-If you do find issues, please [raise an issue](https://github.com/boxing/boxrec/issues) so others are aware and so they can be triaged.
+> If you do find issues, please [raise an issue](https://github.com/boxing/boxrec/issues) so others are aware and so they can be triaged.

-Thanks

 ## Installation